 Therefore faculty are required to complete the S52 form before readings are published on LumiNUS.

-[S52 forms must be completed online at the Copyright Declaration System]
+(S52 forms must be completed online in the Copyright Declaration System)

-The content of this website is meant for general information only and is not meant to be a substitute for legal advice.
+The content in these FAQs is meant for general informational purposes only.
+It is not intended to be a substitute for legal counsel and does not constitute legal advice.